kentcdodds/old-kentcdodds.com/content/blog/how-to-know-what-to-test/index.md

 - User interactions (using [`fireEvent`](https://testing-library.com/docs/dom-testing-library/api-events)
-  from react-testing-library): Is the end user able to interact with the elements that the component renders?
+  from React Testing Library): Is the end user able to interact with the elements that the component renders?
 - Changing props (using [`rerender`](https://testing-library.com/docs/react-testing-library/api#rerender)
-  from react-testing-library): What happens when the developer user re-renders your component with new props?
+  from React Testing Library): What happens when the developer user re-renders your component with new props?
 - Context changes (using [`rerender`](https://testing-library.com/docs/react-testing-library/api#rerender)
-  from react-testing-library): What happens when the developer user changes context resulting in your component re-rendering?
+  from React Testing Library): What happens when the developer user changes context resulting in your component re-rendering?
 - Subscription changes: What happens when an event emitter the component subscribes to changes?
 (Like firebase, a redux store, a router, a media query,